 In order to mount a TV to your wall, you will need to drill several holes in your walls.
 And, if you plan to run your wires through the wall, you will also have to cut two large holes.
 So, if you live in an apartment or rental, you might want to consider using a TV stand instead.

 On the other hand, if you own your home, these holes can easily be filled in later.
-All you need to do is keep a little bit of the same paint color left over, and you can easily patch up the holes and bring your walls back to normal in just a few hours.
+All you need to do is keep a little bit of the same paint color left over, and you can easily patch up the holes and bring your walls back to normal by yourself in just a few hours.

 Con: Mounting a TV Is More Difficult